pankajsen29/ECUSimulator/README.md

  - Step 2: Message setup (define the messages as seen in the 'Request/Response Setup' screenshot above)
  - Step 3: Run ECU Simulator (INSTANCE 1)
- - Step 4: Run another instance of ECU Simulator (INSTANCE 2)
+ - Step 4: Run another instance of ECU Simulator (INSTANCE 2) (this is required only for testing purpose, not required when there is an actual test client which can send Tx CAN messages on the BUS.
+INSTANCE 1 can then simulate the responses corresponding to the Tx messages received from the BUS)

 **<ins>Testing and demo screens:<ins>**
  - Step 1: Follow steps as described in Test Setup, ensure "INIT/RE-INIT CAN" is green indicating the communication is set up for both the instances.